nicholas-fong/GeoJSON-to-gpx/README.md

 ```
 #### Notes
 - Transforming GeoJSON Polygon to a single gpx waypoint is not an ideal strategy, but is good enough for casual hobby use.
-- There is no strictly defined placeholder for elevation in RFC 7946: it says "elevation MAY be included as an option".
-Design decision: elevation if exists is added to ['geometry']['coordinates'][2]
+- There is no strictly defined placeholder for elevation in RFC 7946: it says "Altitude or elevation MAY be included as an optional third
+   element".
+Design decision: elevation, if exists, is added as ['geometry']['coordinates'][2]
 - Note that gdal-ogr2ogr adds elevation to ['properties']['ele'].
 - To add elevation to gpx, use code from [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)